SilentPenguin/diff.js/README.md

 Diff
 ====

-Creates an object diff of two strings of text.
+Creates an diff of two strings in javascript.

 Simply call `Diff.diff(oldString, newString);` and an array of differences will be returned.